PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 Please reach us at info@accesstocarewi.org if you cannot find an answer to your question.

 No. Team-based care remains the standard.
-The bill simply removes the blanket requirement for physician contracts once a PA is highly experienced.
+The bill simply removes the blanket requirement for costly and burdensome physician contracts once a PA is highly experienced.

 Wisconsin is falling behind.
 More than a dozen states have moved toward independent or “optimal team practice” models for PAs.
 Nurse practitioners (NPs) already have this authority in Wisconsin.